Apzmie/Backpropagation-VS-Genetic-Algorithm-In-XOR/README.md

 - Each value becomes a weight of the neural network.

 # run_backpropagation.py
-It is better to set num_hidden_nodes to 4 for comparison because the numder of hidden layers and hidden nodes in the genetic algorithm is fixed, and codes should be modified if you want to change.
+It is better to set num_hidden_nodes to 4 for comparison because the number of hidden layers and hidden nodes in the genetic algorithm is fixed.
 ```python
 from backpropagation import XORModel_Backpropagation
 import numpy as np